Private Residence Relief from Capital Gains Tax

 2. Unlimited time to transfer assets that are the subject of a formal divorce agreement.

-The law seeks to confine PRR to the occupation of a dwelling-house as a place of residence, and therefore attacks cases where the taxpayer’s acquisition, or some later expenditure on the property, was “wholly or partly” for the purpose of realising a gain.
+The law aims to confine PRR to the occupation of a dwelling-house as a place of residence, and therefore challenges cases where the taxpayer’s acquisition, or some later expenditure on the property, was “wholly or partly” for the purpose of realising a gain.
 In such cases PRR is denied altogether.

 Broadly, the gain eligible for relief is calculated as follows: